-The notes on pages 7 to 22 form an integral part of these separate financial statements.
+The notes on pages 7 to 22 form an integral part of these separate interim financial statements.

-The independent auditors' report on review of separate financial statements is set out on pages 1 to 2.
+The independent auditors' report on review of separate interim financial statements is set out on pages 1 and 2.

 Separate statement of financial position